aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/setup-environment.md

 ### Commands for docker only

 - `run`: Run a [docker container](https://hub.docker.com/repository/docker/avdteam/base) with local folder mounted under `/projects`.
 This command supports some option to test development version like:
-  - `ANSIBLE_VERSION`: Specific version of ansible to install during container startup.
+  - `ANSIBLE_VERSION`: Specific version of Ansible to install during container startup.
   - `PIP_REQ`: Specific pip requirements file to install during container startup.
 - `vscode`: start a VScode container available in your browser to edit your local files.